jameslittle230/jameslittle.me-nextjs/content/blog/8-cors-debug.md

   x-amz-cf-id: {maybe this should be censored too??}
   ```

 - I checked AWS and the bucket _should_ have CORS set up on it.
-The [CORS troubleshooting documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors-troubleshooting.html)[^1] says there need to be certain criteria met before the CORS-related headers are included in the response.
+The [CORS troubleshooting documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors-troubleshooting.html){% footnote %}My goodness this page was a slog to find.
+And it's not even that helpful.{% /footnote %} says there need to be certain criteria met before the CORS-related headers are included in the response.
 - I wonder what happens when only use an `Origin` header.

   ```bash